 Don’t be tempted to “use the space” by filling it with graphs; no-one will be impressed with your excel skills if they’re asleep.
 And most certainly don’t fill the slide with words.
 If there are some words that need saying, then say them out loud.
 Your audience can read in their own time, but they’ve come to the presentation to hear from you.

-So, don’t be daunted by those wide open spaces on your slides: embrace the minimalist aesthetic and let less be more.
+Remember: don’t be daunted by open spaces on your slides: embrace the minimalist aesthetic and let less be more.
 Clean slides rule.
-Your audience will thank you for it… they might even like you more.
+Your audience will thank you for it…

 You may find these further blogs useful for other ways to clean up your PowerPoint slides:

 Presentation structure advice